 During backups, and possibly during full table/index scans, a data file’s blocks will be read sequentially.
 Some operating systems and storage appliances can improve performance by pre-fetching and or switching to larger direct I/O when sequential read activity is recognised.

 Before the wide spread use of SANs, SAME, snapshots, and SSDs, we were concerned about disk head seek times, so we wanted data file blocks stored contiguously.
 But… does it really matter in most large and important production environments any more?
 I doubt it.

 The NTFS MFT could be considered fragmented when files have many extents (a range of contiguously allocated clusters).
 The MFT records then have to point to other records or to blocks so it can track all the extents for one file.
 I haven’t seen any trustworthy statistics or accounts of how much impact a fragmented MFT could have, but I would expect the MFT to be well cached to serve file access, especially for servers dedicated to one or more Oracle databases (direct I/O avoids polluting the cache).
 So, perhaps a tiny bit more CPU time for each file access?

-The MFT limits how many extents (how fragmented) a single file can be, so it might be worth avoiding careless extreme fragmentation with large Oracle databases by:
+The MFT limits how many extents a single file can have, so it might be worth avoiding careless extreme fragmentation with large Oracle databases by:

 - Pre-allocating capacity for table spaces rather than relying on frequent auto-extension (especially if concurrent).